diana-dipalma/CurrencyCoverterInterview/README.md

 ### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.
+Please organize, design, test and document your code as if it were going into production - then open a PR against the main branch.

 All the best and happy coding,